MARTIMM/raku-mongodb-driver/README.md

   * send the output to a separate class of which the object of it is in a thread.
 The information is then sent via a channel.
 This way it will always be synchronized (need to check that though).
   * The output to the log should be changed.
 Perhaps files and line numbers are not really needed.
 More something like an error code of a combination of class and line number of \*-message() function.
   * Use macros to get info at the calling point before sending to \*-message().
 This will make the search through the stack unnecessary
 * Use semaphores in Server to get a Socket.
 Use the socket limit as a parameter.
-Need also to modify this.
 * Must check for max BSON document size
 * Handle read/write concerns.
 * Handle more options from the mongodb uri